X-Bar S Chart for Large Subgroups: Production-Ready Implementation and Automation

-The control limits for the X-Bar S chart are derived from the grand mean ($\bar{\bar{X}}$) and the average standard deviation ($\bar{S}$).
-Unlike the X-Bar R Chart Implementation, which uses $d_2$ and $D_3/D_4$ constants, the X-Bar S chart relies on $c_4$, $A_3$, $B_3$, and $B_4$.
-The $c_4$ factor corrects for bias in the sample standard deviation, ensuring unbiased estimation of the process $\sigma$.
-For $n \geq 10$, the statistical efficiency of $S$ approaches 100%, whereas range efficiency degrades rapidly as sample size increases.
-When subgroup rationality cannot be maintained or data arrives sequentially from single-point sensors, practitioners often pivot to Individual Moving Range (I-MR) Charts, but for batched high-frequency sampling, X-Bar S remains the statistical standard.
+The control limits for the X-Bar S chart are derived from the grand mean (X̄̄) and the average standard deviation (S̄).
+Unlike the X-Bar R Chart Implementation, which uses A₂ and D₃/D₄ constants, the X-Bar S chart relies on A₃, B₃, and B₄, with c₄ providing unbiased estimation of process σ.
+For n ≥ 10, the statistical efficiency of S approaches 100%, whereas range efficiency degrades rapidly as sample size increases.
+When subgroup rationality cannot be maintained or data arrives sequentially from single-point sensors, use Individual Moving Range (I-MR) Charts.

-Statistical Mechanics & Dynamic Constant Calculation
+Statistical Mechanics and Dynamic Constant Calculation

-$$ \bar{\bar{X}} = \frac{\sum_{i=1}^{m} \bar{X}i}{m}, \quad \bar{S} = \frac{\sum^{m} S_i}{m} $$
+$$\bar{\bar{X}} = \frac{\sum_{i=1}^{m} \bar{X}i}{m}, \quad \bar{S} = \frac{\sum^{m} S_i}{m}$$

-$$ UCL_{\bar{X}} = \bar{\bar{X}} + A_3\bar{S}, \quad LCL_{\bar{X}} = \bar{\bar{X}} - A_3\bar{S} $$
+$$UCL_{\bar{X}} = \bar{\bar{X}} + A_3\bar{S}, \quad LCL_{\bar{X}} = \bar{\bar{X}} - A_3\bar{S}$$

-$$ UCL_{S} = B_4\bar{S}, \quad LCL_{S} = B_3\bar{S} $$
+$$UCL_{S} = B_4\bar{S}, \quad LCL_{S} = B_3\bar{S}$$

-Where $m$ is the number of subgroups.
 The constants are derived from the sampling distribution of the standard deviation for normal populations:

-$$ c_4 = \sqrt{\frac{2}{n-1}} \frac{\Gamma(n/2)}{\Gamma((n-1)/2)}, \quad A_3 = \frac{3}{c_4\sqrt{n}}, \quad B_3 = 1 - \frac{3}{c_4}\sqrt{1-c_4^2}, \quad B_4 = 1 + \frac{3}{c_4}\sqrt{1-c_4^2} $$
+$$c_4 = \sqrt{\frac{2}{n-1}} \frac{\Gamma(n/2)}{\Gamma((n-1)/2)}, \quad A_3 = \frac{3}{c_4\sqrt{n}}, \quad B_3 = 1 - \frac{3}{c_4}\sqrt{1-c_4^2}, \quad B_4 = 1 + \frac{3}{c_4}\sqrt{1-c_4^2}$$

 Production-Grade Python Implementation